chaochungkuo/BPM/docs/cli/bpm-template.md

 - Ad‑hoc mode: with `--out`, renders into that directory (treats `render.into` as `.`) and writes `bpm.meta.yaml`; skips hooks and project updates.
 - `--dry` prints the plan only; no file changes.
 - Tip: discover template parameters with `bpm template info <id>`.
+- If the template declares `tools:` in its descriptor, render prints a non-fatal warning for tools not found on `PATH` so you can activate the right environment before `run`.

 ## run
 ```